-- 3.1 This policy has been designed with consideration of the following chapters of the QAA UK Quality Code for Higher Education: - Chapter A3: Securing academic standards and an outcomes-based approach to academic awards. - Chapter A6: Assessment of achievement of learning outcomes. - Chapter B9: Academic appeals and student complaints. - 3.2 This policy has been designed with consideration of the following Pearson publications: - BTEC Centre Guide to Managing Quality 2017. - BTEC Centre Guide to Enhanced Quality Assurance and Assessment 2017-18. - Pearson BTEC Higher National Certificate and Diploma Guide to Quality and Assessment. - BTEC Centre Guide to External Examination (UK) Levels 4 to 7. - BTEC Centre Guide to Assessment Levels 4 to 7.
+3.1 This policy has been designed with consideration of the following chapters of the QAA UK Quality Code for Higher Education:

+- Chapter A3: Securing academic standards and an outcomes-based approach to academic awards. - Chapter A6: Assessment of achievement of learning outcomes. - Chapter B9: Academic appeals and student complaints.

+3.2 This policy has been designed with consideration of the following Pearson publications:

+• BTEC Higher National Centre Guide to Quality Assurance & Assessment 2021-22